monkeysforever/Mbedder/README.md

 * Python version >= 3.6
 * Transformer >= 3.0.2

-Mbedder can be using Pip
+Mbedder can be using Pip as follows
 ```
-pin install mbedder
+pip install mbedder
 ```

 # Getting Started